 Any own equity instruments acquired by the Company during the year are recognised at the amount of consideration paid and deducted directly from equity under "Own shares and equity holdings".
 Any gains and losses on the purchase, sale, issuance or redemption of own equity instruments are recognised directly in equity.
-No profit or loss may be recognised in the income statement.
+No gain or loss may be recognised in the income statement.

-The Company did not carry out any transactions with own equity instruments in 2018 and 2017 and did not hold any own equity instruments at 31 December 2018 and 2017.
+The Company did not carry out any transactions with own equity instruments in 2019 and 2018 and did not hold any own equity instruments at 31 December 2019 and 2018.

-4.4.4 Balances pending next day settlement for option trades and daily settlement of gains and losses on futures transactions - Receivables for settlement" and "Current financial liabilities from transactions - Payables for settlement", respectively (sections 4.4.1 and 4.4.2 of this Note and Note 8).
+4.4.4 Balances pending next day settlement for option trades and daily settlement of gains and losses on futures

-The Company recognises balances pending next day settlement to each member from daily option trades and daily settlement of gains and losses on futures at the position held by each clearing member and at the same amount in current assets and current liabilities in the balance sheet under "Current investments from
+The Company recognises balances pending next day settlement to each member from daily option trades and daily settlement of gains and losses on futures at the position held by each clearing member and at the same amount in current assets and current liabilities in the balance sheet under "Current investments from transactions - Receivables for settlement" and "Current financial liabilities from transactions - Payables for settlement", respectively (sections 4.4.1 and 4.4.2 of this Note and Note 8).